stray-gr/senior-design/Tasklist.md

 - Program the embedded devices to read and transmit sensor data when prompted to by the server

 ## Processing
-- Create a server-side program that can prompt the embedded devices for data
-- Create a server-side test script that:
+- Create a server-side program that:
-  1. Prompts the embedded devices for data
+  1. ~~Prompts the embedded devices for data~~
   2. Receives data from the embedded devices and the OpenWeather API
-  3. Prints the collected data, which showcases the network's hardware implementation
+  3. Displays the collected data, which showcases the network's hardware implementation
 - Build an SQL database that stores all of the collected data
 - Create a server-side data collection/conversion program that:
   1. Collects data from the embedded devices and the OpenWeather API